Experience Mardi Gras 2023 at The Royal Sonesta New Orleans

 - The NEW ORLEANS POLICE DEPARTMENT strictly enforces city ordinances prohibiting glass or metal containers on the streets.
 Please ask your bartender for a “go cup” (paper or plastic cup) if you plan on walking the streets with a drink in hand.

 - The legal drinking age is 21, and it is strictly enforced.
 Please have you ID or drivers license on you at all times.

 - Most importantly, be prepared to have the time of your life in New Orleans!

-	Bourbon St., Decatur St. and Frenchmen St. will be closed to pedestrians and vehicles from 7 p.m. - 3 a.m.
+Bourbon St., Decatur St. and Frenchmen St. will be closed to pedestrians and vehicles from 7 PM. – 6 AM.
 Restaurants and retail stores can remain open allowing residents and visitors access.
-Hotel staff will be available at the corner of Royal Street and Bienville Street prior to 7 p.m. to assist with entry to the Hotel.
-Please have your confirmation and identification available for registered guests.
+Hotel staff will be available at the corner of Royal Street and Bienville Street after 7 p.m. to assist with entry to the Hotel.
+Please have your Royal Sonesta New Orleans confirmation and identification available to show in order to gain access to the French Quarter .
 You will not be permitted into the French Quarter without these documents.

 Due to limited parking options in the French Quarter, we strongly recommend that you leave your car in the garage for the duration of your stay.
 Because of the street closures around the hotel, it may not be possible to re-enter the garage if you remove your car.

 For information on things to see and do in the French Quarter, visit our Hotel Concierge.